juklifa/juklifa/index.md

 ---
-title: Strong Opinions About Things That Don't Matter
+Strong Opinions About Things That Don't Matter
 ---

 # Welcome to My Personal Space